utshomax/postman-docs/src/pages/docs/postman-flows/reference/preparing-a-collection-to-use-in-flows.md

 ---
-title: "Preparing a collection to use in Flows"
+title: "Prepare a collection to use in Flows"
 updated: 2023-08-08
 ---